akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 * **Akamai configurations.** Are you going to use existing properties and other Akamai configurations with Terraform?
 Or are you going to start from scratch?

+* **Single or multiple `.tf` files.** Do you want to manage the full lifecycle of your infrastructure in a single file?
+Or do you prefer to split it into smaller Terraform configurations with limited scope and delegate them to specific teams?
+Independent configurations use output variables to publish information and enable access to that data from other workspaces.

 * **Supporting processes.** Are other people in your organization used to making changes via Control Center, an Akamai API, or an Akamai CLI?
 If they are, you need to develop new processes to make sure your Terraform configuration files are fully up to date and from now on, the single source of changes.
+All the modifications your team makes outside of Terraform get overwritten whenever you [run the `terraform -apply` command](#apply-your-configuration).

-## Set up your akamai.tf file
+## Set up your `.tf` files

-Now that you have all the answers, set up a Terraform configuration file for the Akamai modules you plan to use.
+Now that you have all the answers, set up a Terraform configuration files for the Akamai modules you plan to use.

 1. Create a new folder called `terraform`.
 2. Create a file inside your new folder and name it `akamai.tf`.
+If you decided to split the configuration into smaller chunks, create all the files accordingly.
 3. Continue with [Create Akamai API clients](#create-akamai-api-clients).

 ## Create Akamai API clients

 Create an Akamai API client with the right permissions and valid credentials to authenticate your Akamai Provider files.
 The Akamai API client needs read-write permission to the APIs associated with the Akamai Provider modules you're using, like DNS Zone Administration or Property Provisioning.

-When your API clients are ready, add credential information to your `akamai.tf` file.
+When your API clients are ready, add credential information to your `.tf` configuration files.
 See [Authenticate the Akamai Terraform Provider](../guides/akamai_provider_auth.md) for details on creating API clients and available authentication methods.
 Once you're done authenticating, come back here to complete the Akamai Provider setup.

 **Note:** Depending on the contract and group you select, the Edge DNS and Global Traffic Management (GTM) modules may interact Property Manager (PAPI) API.
 If so, be sure to include PAPI authorization in the API Clients for Edge DNS and GTM.